cobi-git/mutclust/README.md

 ## Overview
 This repository contains the codes and data used in our study to identify mutation hotspots of SARS-CoV-2.
 Our research focuses on identifying hotspot regions, which are areas densely populated with nucleotides where mutations occur frequently, based on the H-score calculated from 224,318 sequences in the GISAID database.
 These identified hotspots were further applied to the COVID-19 dataset to identify severity-related marker hotspots.

-A brief tutorial with example data can be found in the Tutorial.ipynb jupyter script.
+A brief tutorial that includes the procedure of how the 422 mutation hotspots were found with the input GISAID data is provided in the Tutorial.ipynb jupyter script.

 ## Repository Contents
 - example_data/input: Input data for performing Mutclust algorithm.